Soreine/hyper-gwent/README.md

 - Make sure all tests pass `yarn run test`.
 - Determine the new version number (using SEMVER) and update `CHANGELOG.md`
 - Set the new version in `manifest.json`
-- Build `yarn build` and test extensions locally (Chrome and Firefox).
+- Build `yarn run build` and test extensions locally (Chrome and Firefox).
 - Release on Chrome (ask @Soreine)
   - `yarn run pack`
   - Upload `chrome.zip` to the Chrome Web Store.